Home > Analyses > Industrials > W.W. Grainger, Inc.

 Opportunities

-• Expanding international footprint especially in Japan and Canada
+• Expansion in international markets, especially Japan

-• Increasing demand for e-commerce and inventory management solutions
+• Leveraging e-commerce and inventory management services

 Threats

-• Supply chain disruptions and inflationary pressures
+• Supply chain disruptions impacting inventory availability

 Stock Price Action Analysis